angelahchan/d2000/readme.md

 Go to https://expo.io/@angelahchan/d2000  and scan the QR Code using the expo app: https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en

-If this doesn't work, you can download our code and run it manually.
+If this doesn't work, you can download our code and run it manually following the instructions below.

 Pre-Install: